 Cover up!
 Did you know that replacing your swimming pool cover could help you save cash?
 Rather than running up pool maintenance costs, you can add another layer of protection to your swimming pool with a new pool cover.
 Like any other type of pool equipment, your swimming pool cover will face wear and tear before eventually requiring a replacement.
-So when its time to replace your cover, where do you begin?
-To maximize effectiveness so you can continue to enjoy your pool for many summers to come, let the professionals at Shoreline Pools help advise when it’s time to consult a professional to replace your pool cover and why it’s a worthy investment.
+So when it’s time to replace your cover, where do you begin?
+To maximize effectiveness so you can continue to enjoy your pool for many summers to come, let Shoreline Pools help advise when it’s time to consult a professional to replace your pool cover and why it’s a worthy investment.

-Why You Need To Replace Your Pool Cover
+Why You Need to Replace Your Pool Cover

 Pool covers offer obvious benefits such as blocking dirt and debris from falling into your pool.
 Pool covers also prevent the growth of algae and bacteria, while keeping those gross bugs and harmful parasites out of the water.
 These advantages prove exceptionally important because they save you time, effort, and help cut costs with regard to the number of pool cleanings every season.
 But towards the end of the season, your pool cover becomes prone to damage.